luizmosso/tinderdevapi/README.md

-# Github developers API
+# Developers API

 This is a simple web api.
 Built to provide the data needed for applications that work with tinder-style user match.
 Implemented entirely in javascript under nodejs platform using the express framework.
-We chose the non-relational database mongodb and applied websocket communication for real time data update in client applications.
+We chose the non-relational database mongodb.
-The Api integrates with the github user api allowing users to find each other and match the developers they most admire or would like to work with on their team
+The Api allows us to create developers profile based on GitHub data setting likes and dislikes for them

 ## Getting Started